openplanet-nl/nadeoapi-docs/docs/live/clubs/create-ranking.md

       type: string
       description: The use case of the ranking (see remarks below)
       required: true
-    - name: campaignID
+    - name: campaignId
       type: integer
       description: The campaignID of a campaign from the club (see remarks below)
-    - name: folderID
+    - name: folderId
       type: integer
       description: The ID of the folder where the ranking should be created
 ---